BiosignalsLibphys/Workshop101Biosignals/README.md

 ## Biosignals collection tasks

-A. Speediance: EMG collection
+### A. Speediance: EMG collection

-A1.
-Task
-Perform 10 repetitions of the triceps extension with the rope exercise.
-Rest 1 min and repeat the task 2 more times.
+Task: perform 10 repetitions of the triceps extension with the rope exercise.
+Rest 1 min and repeat the task 2 more times

-A2.
-Sensors placement
-Place the electrodes on the triceps belly (and the reference on the elbow).
+Sensors placement: place the electrodes on the triceps belly (and the reference on the elbow)

-B. Gait analysis: ACC collection
+### B. Gait analysis: ACC collection

-B1.
-Task
-Walk to end of the corridor and back 3 times.
+Task: walk to end of the corridor and back 3 times.
 Rest 10 s.
-Do the same running.
+Do the same running

-B2.
-Sensors placement
-Place the electrodes on the lateral malleus of the right ankle.
+Sensors placement: place the electrodes on the lateral malleus of the right ankle

-C. VR experience: ECG collection
+### C. VR experience: ECG collection

-C1.
-Task
-Explore the International Space Station for 5 minutes.
+Task: explore the International Space Station for 5 minutes

-C2.
-Sensors placement
-Place the electrodes on the chest.
+Sensors placement: place the electrodes on the chest

 HAVE A NICE WORKSHOP!